ajnart/homarr-docs/docs/advanced/self-signed-certificates.md

 ## Allowing self signed certificates
-Some users may come across a barrier, where they're unable to receive a 200 response from the Ping module for some services, while using self-signed certificates or a local certificate authory.
+Some users may come across a barrier, where they're unable to receive a 200 response from the Ping widget for some apps, while using self-signed certificates or a local certificate authory.

 :::note What's going on?

-Homarr is trying to communicate to your services via the integrations.
+Homarr is trying to communicate to your apps via the integrations.
 It usually doesn't matter if Homarr is running on ``http`` or ``https``.
-Your services have a self-signed certificate - Homarr will recognize that the certificate was signed by an unknown authority and requests will be blocked.
+Your apps have a self-signed certificate - Homarr will recognize that the certificate was signed by an unknown authority and requests will be blocked.

 :::